GoogleCloudPlatform/marketing-analytics-jumpstart/python/lookerstudio/README.md

 ## Set-up Configuration

-The file `config.ini` needs to be updated for the project and datasets where your Marketing Data Engine Dataform is deployed.
+The file `config.ini` needs to be updated for the project and datasets where your Marketing Analytics Jumpstart is deployed.

 Specifically the following properties need to be set under the `[COMMON]` section: